The User Testing Field Guide

 Write a script

-Whilst in Guerilla User Testing, you won’t be able to control all the environmental conditions but you can manage how you speak to the participant and the way you carry out your test.
+Whilst in Guerrilla User Testing, you won’t be able to control all the environmental conditions but you can manage how you speak to the participant and the way you carry out your test.

 2